PraveenKS30/Udacity_Data-Engineering-Nanodegree/Cloud Datawarehouse Project/README.md

 ### DWH configurations:

--Create an IAM Role that makes Redshift able to access S3 bucket (ReadOnly) -Create a RedShift Cluster and get the DWH_ENDPOIN(Host address) and DWH_ROLE_ARN and fill the config file.
+- Create an IAM Role that makes Redshift able to access S3 bucket (ReadOnly)

+- Create a RedShift Cluster and get the DWH_ENDPOIN(Host address) and DWH_ROLE_ARN and fill the config file.

 ### Description :